kdutia/kdutia/README.md

 👋

-working on [knowledge graphs & NLP](https://github.com/TheScienceMuseum/heritage-connector) at @TheScienceMuseum.
+working on [knowledge graphs & NLP](https://github.com/TheScienceMuseum/heritage-connector) at the Science Museum.

 previously NLP & conversational AI at IBM.